Michael Sohn/AP Photo

-So what exactly is a driverless car?
+So what, exactly, is a driverless car?
 How much will older drivers really benefit?
 And how realistic are the time frames?

 An autonomous relationship

+First, a clarification: Driverless vehicles, in the short term, won't actually be driverless.
+Humans will still be required.
+If you imagined lounging in the backseat of your car as your robot driver takes control up front, think again.
 In fact, the automobile industry doesn't want to call the vehicles "driverless" at all.
-It prefers "autonomous" or "automated driving" cars, and for now those terms are more accurate, as the first wave of technology — some of it already available — functions more like an autopilot mode on an airplane.
+It prefers "autonomous" or "automated driving" cars, and for now those terms are more accurate, as the first wave of technology (some of it already available) functions more like an autopilot mode on an airplane.

-In autonomous driving, the car's computer, working with sensors, cameras and other technical wizardry mounted around its frame, takes over from the driver and performs certain tasks.
+In autonomous driving, the car's computer — working with sensors, cameras and other technical wizardry mounted around its frame — takes over from the driver and performs certain tasks.
 Many cars now on the market offer options such as parking assist, which automatically parallel parks with limited input from the driver, and driver alert, which gives a warning if driving patterns indicate drowsiness.
-Back-up cameras, collision warning systems, blind-spot monitors and lane-keeping technology are also fairly common now.
+Backup cameras, collision warning systems, blind-spot monitors and lane-keeping technology are also fairly common now.

-These incremental advances in autonomy are available on cars in all price ranges, and Visintainer says these can be especially important for older people, as they can relieve much of the anxiety associated with driving at an advanced age.
+These incremental advances in autonomy are available on cars in all price ranges, and Visintainer says they can be especially important for older people, as they can relieve much of the anxiety associated with driving at an advanced age.

 "Many autonomous features have the potential to help older drivers stay in the vehicle and comfortably drive for longer.
 However, there are significant limitations," says Reimer.
 "Is the driver capable of engaging with these technologies safely?
 How do we trust these technologies?"